 The last prime minister born in the 19th century, Pearson served in the Canadian Air Force during World War I (1915-1918) before embarking on a long career as a professional diplomat.
 For 30 years he traveled the world holding a string of impressive posts, including undersecretary of state, ambassador to the United States and — after winning election to Parliament in 1948 — foreign minister and seventh president of the United Nations General Assembly.
 Earning international acclaim for using the UN to monitor the peace between Egypt and Israel in the aftermath of the Suez War (1956), in 1957 he became the first Canadian to win a Nobel Peace Prize.

-A star in the party, Pearson was chosen as Liberal leader during the days of the John Diefenbaker (1895-1979) administration, and successfully unseated the Conservative prime minister in 1963.
+A star in his party, Pearson was chosen as Liberal leader during the days of the John Diefenbaker (1895-1979) administration, and successfully unseated the Conservative prime minister in the 1963 election.
 Despite only heading a minority government, Pearson was able to score a number of important legislative victories during his tenure, including national bilingualism, the beginnings of universal health care, and the general expansion of the welfare state.
 In foreign affairs, he continued his tradition of diplomatic pragmatism, refusing to send Canadian troops to assist in the U.S.-led war in Vietnam (1964-1973), but allowing American nuclear weapons to be stationed Canada.
 Perhaps most notably of all, in 1965 his government formally retired the Union Jack as Canada’s national flag, replacing it with the iconic maple leaf.

 Though Pearson himself was never personally tainted, a number of high-profile scandals within his cabinet caused public opinion to rapidly sour, and he stepped down as prime minister in 1968, conceding his party needed fresh leadership.